 And if you like science, one thing you'll find is that Foster City has lots of scientists living in town - whether they be life scientists, physical scientists (like astronomers), or social scientists (like geographers!).
 So, if you're scientific-minded, you might like it here too.

-One of the nice things about Foster City is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+Foster City is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

 Foster City is an extremely ethnically-diverse city.
 The people who call Foster City home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Foster City residents report their race to be Asian, followed by White.
-Important ancestries of people in Foster City include Irish, English, Russian, and Italian.
+Important ancestries of people in Foster City include German, Irish, Italian, English, and Russian.

 The most common language spoken in Foster City is English.
-Other important languages spoken here include Chinese and Russian.
+Other important languages spoken here include Chinese and Langs. of India.